ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 .. versionadded:: 1.9

-``ipaddr()`` is a Jinja2 filter designed to provide an interface to `netaddr`_ Python package from within Ansible.
-It can operate on strings or lists of items, test various data to check if they are valid IP addresses and manipulate the input data to extract requested information. ``ipaddr()`` works both with IPv4 and IPv6 addresses in various forms, there are also additional functions available to manipulate IP subnets and MAC addresses.
+``ipaddr()`` is a Jinja2 filter designed to provide an interface to the `netaddr`_ Python package from within Ansible.
+It can operate on strings or lists of items, test various data to check if they are valid IP addresses, and manipulate the input data to extract requested information. ``ipaddr()`` works with both IPv4 and IPv6 addresses in various forms.
+There are also additional functions available to manipulate IP subnets and MAC addresses.

-To use this filter in Ansible, you need to install `netaddr`_ Python library on a computer on which you use Ansible (it is not required on remote hosts).
+To use this filter in Ansible, you need to install the `netaddr`_ Python library on a computer on which you use Ansible (it is not required on remote hosts).
-It can usually be installed either via your system package manager, or using ``pip``::
+It can usually be installed with either your system package manager or using ``pip``::

     pip install netaddr